xperseguers/TYPO3.docs.rst-primer/Documentation/Index.rst

 List markup is natural: just place an asterisk or a dash at the start of a paragraph and indent properly.
-The same goes for numbered lists; they can also be autonumbered using a ``#`` sign:
+The same goes for numbered lists; they can also be autonumbered using a ``#`` sign.
+The following code:

 .. code-block:: restructuredtext

-    * This is a bulleted list.
+    - This is a bulleted list.
-    * It has two items, the second item uses two lines.
+    - It has two items, the second item uses two lines.

-    - This is another bulleted list.
+    * This is another bulleted list.
-    - It has two items as well, the second item uses two lines
+    * It has two items as well, the second item uses two lines

     1. This is a numbered list.